kaoc/kaoc.github.io/membership.md

   - "/img/big-imgs/col05.jpg" : ""
   - "/img/big-imgs/ker04.jpg" : ""
 ---
-Hi there! <br/>
+Hi there, <br/>

 We have started the membership drive for the year 2020.
-Please find the details below :

 Membership is open to all those who are interested in organizing, participating and enjoying cultural, social and entertainment programs conducted by the association.
 We have 3 options for you to make the payment.

-1. Pay to a committee member(Square /Check/Cash - Check Preferred).<br/>
+1. Pay to a committee member(Square/Check/Cash).<br/>
 2. Mail a check<br/>
 3. Pay via PayPal.<br/>